 This cake recipe bakes up fairly flat.
 However, I do use the Wilton Bake-Even Strips to ensure they bake flat.
 You wet the fabric strips and wrap them around the cake pan while it is baking.
 If you have a cake recipe that tends to dome up, these are perfect for keeping the cake top flat.

 Note: If you are looking to do a naked cake and need golden brown sides, I would not recommend using the cake strips.

 How to Decorate Your Cake

 The beauty of a vanilla cake is that you can go super simple or go all out with the latest trends.
 You can add a fault line using different layers of buttercream frosting.
-You can add some horizontal stripes using different colors of frosting to create a striped cake look.
-You can paint the buttercream for a really stunning look.
+Add some horizontal stripes using different colors of frosting to create a striped cake look or paint the buttercream for a really stunning look.